kevinsawicki/gitng-plugin/README.md

 # Jenkins Git Plugin (New)

-This project is new implementation of a [Jenkins](http://jenkins-ci.org/) SCM extension for the [Git](http://git-scm.com/) version control system.
+This project is a new implementation of a [Jenkins](http://jenkins-ci.org/) SCM extension for the [Git](http://git-scm.com/) version control system.

 ## Highlights